bloggerlives3-byte/test1/README.md

 for select using (true);

 -- service role will bypass RLS for inserts; keep RLS enabled elsewhere.

+-- Optionally add per-user ownership rules if you later open read/write to user tokens.
 ```

 ## Features delivered